 Two-thirds (65 per cent ) of 508 companies in logistics-related sectors and surveyed in May on behalf of Bitkom believe that self-learning systems will take over tasks such as planning routes or order procedures.
 Nine out of ten companies expect long-term cost cuts (89 per cent) and faster transport (86 per cent).
 Around three-quarters (72 per cent) expect fewer errors in the transport chain and 58 per cent more environment-friendly transport.
 The trends go hand in hand with developments among start-ups in the logistics sector.

 The Hamburg-based Cargonexx counts among pioneers in the sector.
 The start-up aims to optimise supply and demand in truck transport and uses a “digital haulier” to avoid empty runs.
-It identifies free capacities and matches them to carriers using self-learning algorithms.
+It using self-learning algorithms to identify free capacities and match them with carriers.
 “We can decide the prices of lorry transport using artificial intelligence,” said Rolf-Dieter Lafrenz, Managing Director of Cargonexx.

 Booking “one click trucking“